-Top faculty and renowned scientists intersect at WSU Tri-Cities, providing students with an unparalleled learning experience.
-Innovation happens in every corner of campus.
-Share the hallways with the world’s largest engineering firms, learn from top-caliber faculty, and collaborate with renowned scientists on problem-based research projects.
+Top faculty and renowned scientists intersect at WSU Tri-Cities, providing students with an unparalleled research and learning experience.
+Innovation happens in every corner of campus with our world-class research portfolio.
+Share the hallways with the world’s largest engineering firms, learn from productive and quality faculty and collaborate with researchers on problem-based projects.

 The Bioproducts, Sciences and Engineering Laboratory (BSEL) opened May 2008 on the Washington State University (WSU) Tri-Cities campus in Richland, Washington.
 The $24 million, 57,000-square-foot research and teaching laboratory is a partnership between WSU and the Pacific Northwest National Laboratory (PNNL) operated by Battelle.
 BSEL features the Biorefinery and the Combinatorial Catalysis Research Lab, plus a variety of laboratories and classrooms.
 The facility establishes the Tri-Cities as a center for world-class bio-based product research and development, creates a magnet for prominent scientists, and helps the Northwest agriculture industry be more competitive.

 The Washington State University Irrigated Agriculture Research and Extension Center (WSU-IAREC) is the focal point for the University, the U.S. Department of Agriculture – Agricultural Research Service (USDA-ARS), and the Washington State Department of Agriculture (WSDA) research, extension and plant certification programs that address the concerns of irrigated agriculture.
 An estimated two-thirds of the agricultural production in the state comes from irrigated land, making such research of vital interest to Washington’s economy, both for intrastate distribution and exportation.

 IAREC faculty collaborate with faculty on the WSU Tri-Cities campus and work closely with our graduate students.